daus-s/wordle/README.md

 **Fig 1.** Wordles output for 6/8/2023 using the word "cover"

 - Translate the colors of the wordle output to their respective characters
-    - Green -> g,  this means the letter chosen is in the correct spot
+    - Green -> `g`,  this means the letter chosen is in the correct spot
-    - Yellow -> y, this means the letter is present in the word but not in that spot
+    - Yellow -> `y`, this means the letter is present in the word but not in that spot
-    - Black -> b, this letter is not present in the word
+    - Black -> `b`, this letter is not present in the word
 - For this example the input for the 1st round should be
 -
 ```